-By using our car finance calculator, you can easily start to see the total car value you might be able to afford.
+By using our car finance calculator, you will easily start to see the total car value you may be able to afford.
 It provides a rough guide on what your monthly repayments and contract term could be if you wanted Moneybarn to help finance your vehicle.

-However, the reality is that working out how much you may be able to spend on a car each month means looking beyond just your monthly repayments.
+However, the reality is that working out what car you can afford may mean looking beyond just your monthly repayments.
 Understanding affordability means looking at other factors involved in the purchase and maintenance of a car as well.

 The first thing to consider is how much you can reasonably spend on the up-front purchase of a car – or, if you’re financing a car, how much you can put down as a deposit.
 This is where it is important to think about whether you want a new or used car, as this can greatly affect the price.
-You should also think about what your car will be used for, when deciding what car to buy.
+You should also think about what your car will be used for when deciding what car to buy.

-If you currently own a car or van, it is worth checking if you can part-exchange the vehicle, as this can reduce the cost of buying your new vehicle.
+If you currently own a car or van, it’s worth checking if you can part-exchange the vehicle, as this can reduce the cost of buying your new vehicle.
 Even if your current vehicle is no longer drivable, you could earn a fee by selling it for scrappage.

 If you’ve chosen to finance a vehicle it’s also really important to reflect honestly on what you can realistically afford as monthly repayments.
 Trying to overreach with your monthly repayments can land you in trouble later on.
 The monthly repayments will depend on many factors, usually a longer repayment period will reduce the monthly costs.

-You might be able to cover the monthly repayments towards the car itself, but will you be able to afford to run it?
+You might be able to cover the monthly repayments towards the car itself, but will you be able to afford the running costs of the car?

 Insurance premiums are calculated based on a number of different elements, including personal driving history, vehicle engine size, annual mileage and type of cover.
 For an in-depth guide on these factors and how to get the most for your money, check out our car insurance explained page.